veritywong/CV/README.md

 #### Self Motivated

-As a freelance artist I have had to run every part of my business; producing new work, writing project proposals, applying for funding, liaising with other organisations and artists,  social media, administration, writing budgets, bookkeeping and filing end of year accounts.
+As a freelance artist I have had to run every part of my business; producing new work, writing project proposals, liaising with other organisations and artists,  social media, administration, writing budgets, bookkeeping and filing end of year accounts.
 The work and experience I gain relies on my ability be self motivated and self directed.
 In order to have worked in the arts I have been able to manage these areas of my business to a high level.

 ## Education

-#### Makers Academy (March '23 to June '23)
-- Use short descriptions of what you did and a skill you used.
-(Similar to format from the 'Work Experience' section above)
-- e.g Frequently used paring in order to problemsolve effeciently, requiring teamwork and communication.
-- you might also mention aspects some other skills/knowledge listed below:
-- OOP, TDD, MVC, DDD
-- Agile/XP
-- Ruby, Rails, JavaScript
-- RSpec, Jasmine

 #### The University of Leeds (2009 to 2013)